Updated on by Daniel Twigg

 The Cyclr connector creator tool gives you two options for making a new connector:

 In the create a connector interface each of a connector’s main traits is broken down into separate tabs:

 - (Plus a bonus Scripting tab for your own custom data orchestration scripts)

 This method requires you to go through each and fill in the right details (taken from your connector’s API documentation).

 Now, we could look at your application’s OpenAPI documentation and map out the APIs methods and fields, but there’s a much faster way…

 Automatically Creating API Connectors Through OpenAPI

 Remember, this is down to how well the API has been documented by the creator.
-Some will complete authentication details for you, others won’t.
-But the vast majority will at least map your methods, typically the most time consuming part!
+Some will complete authentication details for you, but others won’t.
+But the vast majority will at least map your methods, typically the most time-consuming part!